POLYSTYRENE EPS GRAFIT 10mm

 Where EPS Grafit 10 mm Performs Best — Reveals, Soffits, Junctions

-The 10 mm board earns its place in four specific zones of a UK EWI build-up, each of them characterised by limited depth and outsized influence on overall envelope performance.
-Reveal returns sit at the top of the list: the 100 to 215 mm of exposed masonry between the main wall face and the window frame is the most common cold-bridge location on a domestic façade, and lining it with 10 mm of graphite EPS before basecoat closes the bridge without reducing the visible opening.
+The 10 mm board earns its place in four zones of a UK EWI build-up, each defined by limited depth and outsized influence on envelope performance.
+Reveal returns lead: the 100 to 215 mm of exposed masonry between the main wall face and the window frame is the most common cold-bridge location on a domestic façade, and lining it with 10 mm of graphite EPS before basecoat closes the bridge without shrinking the visible opening.

 Soffit and lintel returns follow the same logic.
-Above the window head, the horizontal masonry plane meets the underside of any lintel or projecting course, creating a continuous edge that needs insulating to maintain the unbroken envelope.
-The 10 mm thickness fits beneath soffit boards and around lintel projections without interfering with rainwater goods or the visible head detail.
+Above the window head, the horizontal masonry plane meets the underside of any lintel or projecting course, creating a continuous edge that needs insulating to keep the envelope unbroken; the 10 mm thickness fits beneath soffit boards and around lintel projections without fouling rainwater goods.

 • Window and door reveals: the primary use case, wrapping the masonry edge between main-wall insulation and the frame to eliminate the localised cold bridge.